-Chances are you have used a noise reduction routine at some stage.
-In astrophotography, the problem with most noise reduction routines, is that they have no idea how much worse the noise grain has become in the darker parts.
-They have no idea how you stretched and processed your image earlier.
+Chances are you have used noise reduction at some stage.
+In astrophotography, the problem with most noise reduction routines, is that they have no idea how much worse the noise grain has become (or will become) in your image as you process(ed) it.
+These routines, have no idea how you stretched and processed your image earlier or how you will in the future.
 And they certainly have no idea how you squashed and stretched the noise component locally with wavelet sharpening or local contrast optimisation.

-But what if a noise reduction routine could work backwards from the finished image, and trace noise propagation, per-pixel, all the way back to the source signal?
-The things it could do!
-Indeed.
-Welcome to Tracking!
+Now imagine every tool, every filter, every algorithm could work backwards from the finished image, tracing signal evolution, per-pixel, all the way back to the source signal?
+That's Tracking!